Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Figure 3

-If you find that that your VPN has a DNS leak, it’s time to stop browsing until you can find the cause and fix the problem.
+If you find that your VPN has a DNS leak, it’s time to stop browsing until you can find the cause and fix the problem.
 Some of the most likely causes of a DNS leak and their solutions are listed below.

 DNS Leaks Problems and Solutions